July to September 2018 quarter

 |[?] finalised||[?] attended by AFSA|

-During the quarter, we approved 1 application for individuals to become a registered trustee[?].
+During the quarter, there were 0 applications for individuals to become a registered trustee[?] approved.

 Four trustees resigned/retired or were deregistered during the quarter.